Murder of George Floyd

 On May 25, 2020, George Floyd, a 46-year-old Black American man, was murdered by Derek Chauvin, a 44-year-old White police officer, in Minneapolis, Minnesota, United States.
 Floyd had been arrested after a store clerk reported that he made a purchase using a counterfeit $20 bill.
-Chauvin knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying face-down in the street.
+Chauvin knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying face-down.
 Two other police officers, J. Alexander Kueng and Thomas Lane, assisted Chauvin in restraining Floyd.
 Lane had also pointed a gun at Floyd's head before he was handcuffed.
 A fourth officer, Tou Thao, prevented bystanders from intervening.

 Before being placed on the ground, Floyd had exhibited signs of anxiety, complaining about claustrophobia and being unable to breathe.
 After being restrained, he became more distressed, still complaining of breathing difficulties, the knee on his neck, and fear of imminent death.
 After several minutes, Floyd stopped speaking.
 For the last few minutes, he lay motionless, and Kueng found no pulse when urged to check.
 Chauvin ignored bystanders' pleas to lift his knee from Floyd's neck.
 The next day, after videos recorded by witnesses and security cameras became public, the Minneapolis Police Department fired all four officers.
 Two autopsies and one autopsy review found Floyd's death to be a homicide.

 On March 12, 2021, Minneapolis agreed to pay US$27 million to settle a wrongful death lawsuit brought by Floyd's family.
 On April 20, Chauvin was convicted of unintentional second-degree murder, third-degree murder, and second-degree manslaughter, and on June 25 he was sentenced to 22 1/2 years in prison.
 All four officers faced federal civil rights charges.
 In December 2021, Chauvin pleaded guilty to federal charges of violating Floyd's civil rights by using unreasonable force and ignoring his serious medical distress.
 The other three officers were later convicted of violating Floyd's civil rights.
 Lane pleaded guilty in May 2022 to a state charge of aiding and abetting second-degree manslaughter and was sentenced on September 21, 2022, to three years in prison to be served concurrently with his federal sentence of 2 1/2 years.
 Kueng pleaded guilty on October 24, 2022, to state charges of aiding and abetting manslaughter and was sentenced to 3 1/2 years in prison, to be served concurrently with his federal sentence.
 Thao waived his right to a jury trial on the state charge in lieu of a review of the evidence by a judge.
 He was found guilty of aiding and abetting manslaughter in a written verdict delivered on May 2, 2023, and sentenced to 4 3/4 years in prison.

 Floyd's murder led to worldwide protests against police brutality, police racism, and lack of police accountability.